What should you put on your CTO resume?

 - Organize your information under relevant sections in your resume.

-- Write your real full name at the extreme top part of your CTO resume.
+- Write your real full name at the extreme top part of your Chief Technical Officer resume.

 - Give your contact details to enable a recruiter to get in touch.